RenoCardano/Staking4Research/index.md

 If you wish to share the name of other institutions with us,you can submit your proposal by email.

 ### WHY CHOOSING US ?

-<ul><li> Safe and low fees staking on a 99.99% uptime virtual server.
+<li> Safe and low fees staking on a 99.99% uptime virtual server.
 <li> Passively earn 5% rewards per year.
 <li> We provide a substantial pledge of 100.000 ADA to ensure getting rewards and we propose low fees 1.5%.
 <li>Make the world a better place by supporting research.

 ### SERVER INFORMATION

 Staking4research is operated on Digital Ocean Droplets offering a 99.99% server uptime.
 The server is located in Frankfurt and runs on Ubuntu 20.04.
 More relay will soon be added to the network inLille, France.
 The pledge is locked for 5 years